ben/ben.github.com/content/blog/vtts-are-wrong-vision/index.md

 2. Provide information about character vision, according to the model the game provides.
 3. Do not require modules or complex configuration to accomplish this.

-When the scene is dark (and if you're playing a game with the word "dungeon" in the name, at some point it will be), #1 gets left behind.
+With the current crop of VTTs, when the scene is dark (and if you're playing a game with the word "dungeon" in the name, at some point it will be), #1 just gets thrown out the window.
-If you don't care about #3, you can use the method I mentioned above to get some (but not all) of #1, but it's not default or obvious, and it's going to slow down exploration while the GM manages player vision.
+If you don't care about #3, and you're using a VTT that allows it, you can combine complicated extensions and settings to get some (but not all) of #1, but it's not default or obvious, and it's going to slow down exploration while the GM manages player vision.
 And even after all of that, you still need the GM to walk your token around a darkened scene.

 So what happens if you just lose the lighting system?

-## The Owlbear Rodeo Method
+## What If… No Lighting?

-Owlbear Rodeo doesn't have lights or shadows, so we're going to lose item #2, but it does give us the other two, in a pretty nice way:
+Owlbear Rodeo doesn't have lights or shadows, so we're going to lose item #2, but it does give us the other two with its fog-of-war system:

 {{< figure src="./necropolis-owlbear.jpg" title="Owlbear Rodeo: pretty good actually" >}}

+Now Owlbear doesn't have character sheets or lighting effects like fancier VTTs, but this is elegant and simple and well-made and useful.

-You can get close to this in Foundry:
+You can get kinda-sorta close to this in Foundry:

 1. Disable vision
 2. Delete all the walls
 3. Use the [Simple Fog](https://foundryvtt.com/packages/simplefog) extension

-But it's not as good.
+…but it's not as good.
 In Owlbear you can define fog regions in advance, and to make a whole room visible you hit `F`, click a fog region, hit `H`, and finally hit `W` to get back to the mode you were in before.
 It's fast and smooth.

-In Foundry, you have to click on the sidebar once or twice, drag a slider (why?) *carefully* scribble over an area and hope you don't reveal too much (awkward), then click on the sidebar again to get back to the other mode.
+In Foundry, you have to click on the sidebar once or twice, drag a slider (why?) all the way to one side, *carefully* scribble over an area and hope you don't reveal too much (awkward), then click on the sidebar again to get back to the other mode.
 It takes ten times as long, and brings you and probably the whole table out of flow.

 And (depending on if you get annoyed by things like this the way I do) it might still be worth it.